jperez3/taccoform-blog/hugo/content/posts/TFM_P3.md

 ### Using Vendor Modules to create Composed Services

-In the previous post, we created a droplet terraform module (vendor specific module) and I've created a load balancer terraform module to show you how we can have those two modules come together as a compose service.
+In the previous post, we created a droplet terraform module (vendor specific module) and I've created a load balancer terraform module to show you how we can have those two modules come together as a composed service.
 We'll call this composed service "nachos."

 1. Create a new github repository called `taccoform-modules` (if you haven't already) and create a new branch called `nachos-module`
-2. Create new `tacco-corp>services>nachos` folders in your ` taccoform-modules` repo:
+2. Create new `tacco-corp>services>nachos` folders in your `taccoform-modules` repo:
 ```
 tacco-corp
 └── services